Apply Now arrow

 5. What kind of documents do I need to apply for consulting loans?

-You’ll need tax returns, bank statements, a clear business plan, and updated financial statements.
+Lenders may ask for business ownership proof, identity proof, tax returns, bank statements, a clear business plan, and updated financial statements.
 Some lenders might also ask for client contracts or revenue forecasts.

 Term Loans are made by Itria Ventures LLC or Cross River Bank, Member FDIC.
 This is not a deposit product.
 California residents: Itria Ventures LLC is licensed by the Department of Financial Protection and Innovation.
 Loans are made or arranged pursuant to California Financing Law License # 60DBO-35839